openapi-sourcetools

 Takes a document and allows, adding, deleting, or replacing path prefixes.

 You may want to add for example a version string element into the start of the path.
-Prior to joining multiple documents using openapi-merge, you may want to give each piece an unique suffix.
+Prior to joining multiple documents using openapi-merge, you may want to give each piece an unique prefix.
 Original API documents could be used with services behind a load balancer that maps paths in combined document and passes the request to the respective service.
 And so on.
-You probably could just use sed but this might give you fewer opportunities for error with the loss of flexibility.
+You probably could just use “sed” but this might give you fewer opportunities for error with the loss of flexibility.

 openapi-processpaths